 - a person with a permanent residency visa, a temporary protection visa or a temporary residency visa.

-For more information on our Apprenticeship program phone Council on 07 3403 8888 or email Council's Employment programs team.
+For more information about Council's Apprenticeship program, phone Council on 07 3403 8888 or email Council's employment programs team.